dpsmith/xen-hyperlaunch/docs/designs/launch/hyperlaunch.rst

-Supporting the booting of each of the above common boot configurations is accomplished by considering the set of initial domains and the assignment of Xen’s permissions and functions, including the ones introduced by hyperlaunch, to these domains.
+Supporting the booting of each of the above common boot configurations is accomplished by considering the set of initial domains and the assignment of Xen’s permissions and functions, including the ones introduced by Hyperlaunch, to these domains.
 A discussion of these will be covered later but for now they are laid out in a table with a mapping to the common boot configurations.
 This table is not intended to be an exhaustive list of configurations and does not account for flask policy specified functions that are use case specific.

-In the table each number represents a separate domain being constructed by the hyperlaunch construction path as Xen starts, and the designator, ``{n}`` signifies that there may be “n” additional domains that may be constructed that do not have any special role for a general Xen system.
+In the table each number represents a separate domain being constructed by the Hyperlaunch construction path as Xen starts, and the designator, ``{n}`` signifies that there may be “n” additional domains that may be constructed that do not have any special role for a general Xen system.